Jakiboy/Ratr/README.md

 ---

 > [!CAUTION]
-> Decoders have been flagged as a potential threat by your antivirus software.
-This is a false positive, and the files are safe to use.
-You can build them from the source.
+> Decoders have been flagged as a potential threat by antivirus software (Microsoft Defender).
+The files are safe to use.
+You may also build them from the source if preferred.